kletobias/kletobias.github.io/_projects/hamburg_eda.md

 of the values, given in the unit of the respective variable.

 ### Binary Categorical Variables
-In the case of the binary variables (`kitchen`, `elevator`, `balcony`, `smaller_0.6`) its value measures the percentage of listings that have the feature within the dataset.
+In the case of the binary variables (_kitchen_, _elevator_, _balcony_, _smaller_0.6_) its value measures the percentage of listings that have the feature within the dataset.
 What can be observed for these variables
 is:

-* `kitchen`: mean = 0.61 $\implies$ 61% of the listings have a fitted kitchen, 39% don't.
+* _kitchen_: mean = 0.61 $$\implies$$ 61% of the listings have a fitted kitchen, 39% don't.

-* `elevator`: mean = 0.21 $\implies$ 21% of the listings have access to an elevator, 79% don't.
+* _elevator_: mean = 0.21 $$\implies$$ 21% of the listings have access to an elevator, 79% don't.

-* `balcony`: mean = 0.68 $\implies$ 68% of the listings have a balcony, 32% don't.
+* _balcony_: mean = 0.68 $$\implies$$ 68% of the listings have a balcony, 32% don't.

-* `smaller_0.6`: mean = 0.48 $\implies$ 48% of the listings have access to either a subway or a suburban train station within a radius smaller than 600m, for 52% the distance is equal or greater than 600m.
+* _smaller_0.6_: mean = 0.48 $$\implies$$ 48% of the listings have access to either a subway or a suburban train station    within a radius smaller than 600m, for 52% the distance is equal or greater than 600m.

 ### Continuous Categorical Variables
-Continuing with the other categorical variables shown in Figure 2, it is visible, that the distribution of `floor` has a mean of close to 2 and has a positive skew. `floor` is for the majority of observations 1 or 2.
-The `status` index is 3 for around 6000 listings and the majority of listings therefore and is close to the actual values of the "Sozialmonitoring Bericht 2018" [SozialmonitoringBericht2018].
-The same goes for the `dynamic` index with almost all listing being in areas that have a stable situation in terms of their status class, again these values are close to the ones found in the "Sozialmonitoring Bericht 2018".
+Continuing with the other categorical variables shown in Figure 2, it is visible, that the distribution of _floor_ has a mean of close to 2 and has a positive skew. _floor_ is for the majority of observations 1 or 2.
+The _status_ index is 3 for around 6000 listings and the majority of listings therefore and is close to the actual values of the "Sozialmonitoring Bericht 2018" [SozialmonitoringBericht2018].
+The same goes for the _dynamic_ index with almost all listing being in areas that have a stable situation in terms of their status class, again these values are close to the ones found in the "Sozialmonitoring Bericht 2018".
-Looking at `const` the bulk of buildings was built in the period after World War II (WW II), between 1950 and 1975 roughly.
+Looking at _const_ the bulk of buildings was built in the period after World War II (WW II), between 1950 and 1975 roughly.
 During WW II (1939-1945) large parts of the city were completely destroyed and so during the post-war period many buildings had to be rebuilt or newly constructed [brakmanStrategicBombingGerman2004].
-It might show that `base_rent` of apartments in buildings that were built during that time have a low `base_rent` value compared with apartments built in different periods, with similar features.
+It might show that _base_rent_ of apartments in buildings that were built during that time have a low _base_rent_ value compared with apartments built in different periods, with similar features.
 The consideration comes from a simple supply and demand logic.